 What do I need to do first?

-Find out what your existing eyeglass prescription is!
+Before Choosing Prescription Swim Goggles, find out what your existing eyeglass prescription is!
 The person who tested your eyes or who dispensed your last pair of glasses will have this information and will give you the details.
 The prescription numbers will contain some uncommon terms, such as:

 - OD – Ocular Dexter (simply means your RIGHT eye)